20 Funny Facts About Schitt's Creek

 6. Stevie was the audience's stand-in.

 “The character of Stevie has always acted as the eyes of the audience," Daniel said during a 92Y Talks in 2018.
 "She is the person who is going to say the things that the audience is probably saying to each other while watching it.
 And I think it’s always important to have that one character on the show that you can trust.”

 That was something that resonated with Hampshire.
 "I think what I connected to in Stevie is that she really stands in for the audience in a way," Hampshire says, "and I felt like I just had to watch these people around me and take them in in an honest way and it would be funny."

 In the character breakdown she received when she auditioned, Hampshire says that Stevie was described as "being from a small town, and she's very deadpan."
-But over the course of four seasons, Stevie has evolved.
-In season one, Hampshire says, "I don’t think she had any attachment to the motel or to anyone—on purpose.
-To not be attached or kind of be emotionally invested in anything is a much safer place to be.
-Over four seasons, she has opened up.
-I think Stevie grows up a lot this season and really learns to take responsibility for things that I don't think she ever wanted to take responsibility for."
+But over the course of the show, Stevie evolved.
+In season 1, Hampshire says, "I don’t think she had any attachment to the motel or to anyone—on purpose.
+To not be attached or kind of be emotionally invested in anything is a much safer place to be ... she has opened up.”
+Over the course of the show, Stevie “grows up a lot,” Hampshire says, “and really learns to take responsibility for things that I don't think she ever wanted to take responsibility for."

 7. Catherine O'Hara brought something special to the character of Moira Rose.

 It was Eugene who suggested O’Hara—his frequent collaborator in Guest’s mockumentaries—for the part of Moira Rose.
 “I was not going to say, ‘No, that’s not a good idea,’” Daniel told The New York Times.
 “When he offers up Catherine O’Hara, you take it and run with it.”